Etymology of 'Feminist' The Oxford English Dictionary defines feminism — from the 19th Century French…

-Meet the women changing South Asian food culture in Berlin
+Meet the women changing South Asian food culture in Berlin6 March 2019

 From bland coconut milk curries to tortilla naan, Berlin’s South Asian food scene often leaves something to be desired.
 At the helm of its renaissance are three women whose traditional recipes and monthly pop-up’s are revitalising tastebuds in the German capital for the better.